a10networks/a10networks.github.io/introduction/main-repositories-1.md

 ### What is it?

-It's the base of our framework.
+A10 GUI Framework is the base of our framework.

 It's also a HOC library for React.js and Redux, where our framework has encapsulated some core concepts like containers, components, widgets, and also some frequently used features like i18n, a feature debugger.